RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Neh.md

 <sup>9</sup> but if you return to me, and keep my commandments and do them, though your outcasts were in the uttermost part of the heavens, yet I will gather them from there, and will bring them to the place that I have chosen, to cause my name to dwell there.’

 <sup>10</sup> “Now these are your servants and your people, whom you have redeemed by your great power and by your strong hand.
-<sup>11</sup> <sup>c</sup>I beg you, let your ear be attentive now to the prayer of your servant, and to the prayer of your servants who delight to fear your name; and please prosper your servant today, and grant him mercy in the sight of this man.”
+<sup>11</sup> Lord,<sup>c</sup> I beg you, let your ear be attentive now to the prayer of your servant, and to the prayer of your servants who delight to fear your name; and please prosper your servant today, and grant him mercy in the sight of this man.”
 Now I was cup bearer to the king.

 > - <sup>a</sup> 4.
 The Hebrew word rendered “God” is “[hebrew]אֱלֹהִ֑ים[/hebrew]” (Elohim).
 > - <sup>b</sup> 5.
 “Yahweh” is God’s proper Name, sometimes rendered “LORD” (all caps) in other translations.